cilt-uct/sms/impl/README.txt

 2.1 Build the sms_smpp project: mvn clean install
 2.2 Check that the simulator and test are running on the same port:
 2.3 See SMSCport in smpp.properties and SMPP_PORT in smppsim.props
-2.4 Also make sure of the simulator ip address with SMSCadress in smpp.properties 2.5 Run SmppAPITest.java.
+2.4 Also make sure of the simulator ip address with SMSCaddress in smpp.properties 2.5 Run SmppAPITest.java.
 This will test the basic smpp gateway API.
 2.6 Run SmsSmppImplTest.java to test the sending of messages to gateway.
 2.7 Run SmppThreadingTest.java to test concurrent gateway connections with concurrent sending of messages.